 And it really couldn’t be too much easier.

-If I have homemade chicken stock on hand, I’m likely to add that in as part of my liquid requirements for this recipe, but I’m not so committed that I would go out of my way to include store bought stock in my grits.
+If I have homemade chicken stock on hand, I’m likely to add that in as part of my liquid requirements for this recipe, but I’m not so committed that I would go out of my way to make a fresh batch of stock just to include some in my grits recipe.
+Sometimes I include store bought stock in my grits and other times I might use only water.
+It’s all good.

 So if my grits look a little browner than you think they should or than other peoples grits, it is because I most likely have included a little chicken stock.
-If you would prefer yellower grits, by all means, skip the stock and use only water instead.
+If you would prefer yellower grits or you’re trying to avoid animal based food, by all means, skip the stock and use only water instead.

 I’ve seen all sorts of ratios listed on the internet, but I prefer a 4 to 1 ratio of cooking liquid to dry grits, with a little extra water on the side in case I cook them too quickly and start to dry them out.

 I’ve also seen very quick cook times, even from Bob’s Red Mill, my preferred brand, but it just doesn’t work for me, I much prefer a lower temperature and a longer cook time.
-Instead of 5-10 minutes I like to take closer to 30 minutes, which often works well with my dinner prep anyway, so something of a win-win for me.
+Instead of 5-10 minutes I like to take closer to 20-30 minutes, which often works well with my dinner prep anyway, so it is something of a win-win for me.

-So liquid goes in first, bring to a simmer, slowly stir in grits over medium-low heat, add seasonings and then simply keep them very gently bubbling until just a few minutes for it is time to serve them up, which is when I add in whatever extras I deem necessary off the heat.
+My liquid goes in first, bring to a simmer, slowly stir in grits over medium-low heat, add seasonings and then simply keep them very gently bubbling until just a few minutes before it is time to serve them up, which is when I add in whatever extras I deem necessary off the heat.

 And what I usually deem necessary would be butter or cream and a nice helping of shredded cheese, almost any kind would likely be delicious.